-- 1. Generation and plotting of elementary signals AMITEM ON ARTHANDELLA SERVICE - 2.
+- 1. Generation and plotting of elementary signals - 2.
 Generate and plot Even and Odd components of a signal - 3.
 Basic Operations on signals of varied lengths and reference points. - 4.
 Computation of linear convolution, cross-correlation and auto-correlation of signals of varied lengths and reference points.
 Verify the result manually and built-in function - 5.
 Frequency Analysis of signals using Fourier analysis and properties of Fourier Analysis - 6.
 Solution to Differential and Difference Equations built-in function. - 7.
 Study Laplace Transform and its Properties - 8.
-Study of Z-transform and its properties only a Language and to accept an A.
+Study of Z-transform and its properties and a strated to the allowed by a strategy of the angle of the ang

-COURSE-VII: SOLID STATE ELECTRONIC
+COURSE-VII : SOLID STATE ELECTRONIC